 Luke Johnson is the Chairman of private equity house Risk Capital Partners LLP.
 He is Chairman and part-owner of Patisserie Holdings, Bread Ltd (the firm behind the Gail’s Artisan Bakery chain.)
-He is also Chairman and majority owner of Neilson Active Holidays and serves on the board of sporting goods company Zoggs, Brompton Bicycles and Gaucho Restaurants.
+He is also Chairman and majority owner of Neilson Active Holidays and serves on the board of sporting goods company Zoggs and Brompton Bicycles.
 He is the largest shareholder and a director of Elegant Hotels Group plc, the largest hotel business in Barbados and most recently became the majority shareholder in Xstrahl, a medical devices specialist.

 He is Chairman of The Brighton Pier Group PLC and stockbroker Arden Partners PLC.
 He is Chairman/Part-owner of casual-dining chain 3Sixty Restaurants, which owns Ego Restaurants and contract catering firm Genuine Dining.
-He is also Chairman and part owner of pub group The Draft House, Chairman and co-owner of Majestic Bingo, Small Batch Coffee and part owner of Laine’s Pub Co.
+He is also Chairman and co-owner of Majestic Bingo and Small Batch Coffee.

 He is Chairman of Fast Track, the UK’s leading networking events and research firm focusing on Britain’s top-performing private companies.
 He is also chairman and co-owner of Assembly Festival, the biggest venue operator at the Edinburgh fringe festival, as well as a director of two theatre production partnerships, Playful Productions and Fiery Dragons.